 Thailand is one of the countries in Southeast Asia and probably the world that most people have on their travel bucket list.
 It’s known for having the most vibrant cities, the loveliest towns, rich history, awesome tropical beaches and tasty exotic dishes.
 Most people particularly love travelling to Bangkok, Thailand’s capital, to explore famous attractions like the Grand Palace.
 Others would rather go to the beautiful island of Phuket or Chiang Mai, a city in northern Thailand favoured with beautiful hills and mountains.

-Malaysia is home to a captivating variety of culture and languages.
+Malaysia is home to a captivating variety of cultures and languages.
 Kuala Lumpur, it’s capital, alongside Malacca and George Town are some of the major cities in Malaysia.
 Any trip to the country will most likely include a tour of Kuala Lumpur to see its beautiful sights.
 Be sure to visit the Petronas Twin Towers, the tallest twin towers in the world while in Kuala Lumpur.
 Other amazing sights to see in Malaysia include Batu Caves, Mount Kinabalu, Perhentian Islands, Langkawi sky bridge and Putra Mosque.

 Indonesia is a beautful country nestled between the Indian and Pacific oceans with Jakarta as its capital.
 Being an archipelago means that Indonesia is home to over 17,000 islands each with perks that make it unique.
 For example, if you want a calm relaxing time go to Derawan Islands while Gili islands is said to have the best night life.
 Bali however, is the most popular island and rightly so.
 Otherwise known as the Island of the Gods, Bali emodies peace, serenity and beauty like no other.
 The island has many destinations, but the must visit ones are Ubud, Pura Tanah Lot, Mount Batur, Uluwatu Temple, Anambas Islands, their rice terraces and their art and culture centres.